eclaircp/cp-articles/dp/theory/partition-dp.md

 ### Matrix Chain Multiplication

 #### Gist of Question
 Given an array of the dimensions of a series of matrices, which can be multiplied in the sequence in which they are given, we need to minimize the number of operations required to get the product of the matrices.

+#### Approach
 Let the given array be arr[], then the dimensions of the i<sup>th</sup> matrix is arr[i-1] x arr[i], where i>=1.
 <br><br>
 We'll define a function f(i, j), which will return the minimum number of operations required to for the matrices i to j.